|18 – 22 inches

 Food & Diet Requirements 🦴

 Whippets are small to medium-sized dogs and they don’t require too much food.
 They do well on high-quality dry dog food.
-Usually, a Whippet will eat between 1-1.5 cups of dry food in a day.
+Usually, a Whippet will eat between 1 and 1.5 cups of dry food in a day.
 You can divide this up into two feedings; once in the morning and once in the evening.

 - Take a peek at these recipes ideal for all Whippets: Best Food for Active Dogs